pickware/style-guide/php/README.md

 Do **NOT** include `service` in the service name in the Dependency Injection Container.

 Reasoning:
-- Service is created to be accessed using the Dependency Injection Container, implicating that it is a service
+- Service is created to be accessed using the Dependency Injection Container, implying that it is a service

 E.g.:
 - `class DocumentRenderingService`